 Bogle rejected Most and turned down the chance to list the first US ETF.
 As he explains in his Little Book of Common Sense Investing:

-“The late Nathan Most, a fine man, initially offered to partner with Vanguard, using our S&P 500 Index fund as the trading vehicle.
-Since I see trading as a loser’s game for investors and a winner’s game for brokers, I declined his offer.
-Be we parted friends.”
+"The late Nathan Most, a fine man, initially offered to partner with Vanguard, using our S&P 500 Index fund as the trading vehicle.
+Since I see trading as a loser's game for investors and a winner's game for brokers, I declined his offer.
+But we parted friends."

 - Bogle hated trading, and thought ETFs promoted it